-As a leader, it is the VP of HR's job to provide guidance and support to employees.
-This includes coaching on how to handle difficult situations, such as managing conflict among workers or dealing with potentially toxic staff members.
+As a leader, the VP of HR’s job is to provide guidance and support to employees.
+It includes coaching on handling difficult situations, such as managing conflict among workers or dealing with potentially toxic staff members.

-In many companies, they act as an intermediary between management and their teams in order to help them understand company-wide policies like exit interviews (i.e., why they are important) without being told by the boss themselves.
-Additionally, vice presidents offer leadership when training new hires about what behaviors will either get them promoted quickly or fired immediately from the organization.
+In many companies, the VO acts as an intermediary between management and their teams to help them understand company-wide policies, like exit interviews, and why they are important without being told by their direct seniors themselves.
+Additionally, vice presidents offer leadership when training new hires about what behaviors will help them progress their career smoothly or what ones will impact negatively.

-In some companies, the vice president will be responsible for conducting exit interviews with outgoing employees before they leave.
-Here an experienced vice president will know the real reasons that might help them design improved retention strategies in the future.
+The vice president conducts exit interviews with outgoing employees in some companies before leaving.
+Here an experienced vice president probes to know the real reasons for the individual’s exit so that information helps design improved retention strategies in the future.

 As a vice president of HR, you have to lead your department by establishing policies that reflect corporate culture while overseeing employee relations and developing strategies for better performance management.
 Another essential trait of a VP is understanding and predicting the business metrics of competitors.
 The VP also ensures that healthcare benefits or payroll administration programs satisfy employees’ needs.
 Additionally, they provide leadership skills for HR executives at all times.